artcom/hivemq-retained-message-query-plugin/README.md

 `foo/bar2/baz1` | `true`
 `foo/bar2/baz2` | `false`

-Let's assume we have the above retained topics published to the broker.
+Let's assume we have the above retained messages published to the broker.
 We can now issue some queries:

 ##### Single Query (Depth 0)